GE's Alstom bid shows limits of French state intervention

 "We have a slightly critical view of this because it seems that this is more a reaction to GE's move," Tim Albrecht, fund manager at DWS Investment, said of Siemens' general expression of interest over the weekend.

-In taking a share in PSA-Peugeot-Citroen alongside China's Dongfeng, Hollande last month hailed a move aimed at ensuring the turn-around of the ailing auto-maker.
+In taking a share in PSA-Peugeot-Citroen PSA.PA alongside China's Dongfeng (0489.HK), Hollande last month hailed a move aimed at ensuring the turn-around of the ailing auto-maker.

 But other efforts to intervene have fallen flat.

-It was humbled again this month when cable group Numericable won the battle to buy Vivendi's telecoms arm SFR despite overt state backing for a rival offer from Bouygues.
+It was humbled again this month when cable group Numericable NUME.PA won the battle to buy Vivendi's (VIV.PA) telecoms arm SFR despite overt state backing for a rival offer from Bouygues.

 A more sympathetic narrative is that the government - usually in the strident shape of Economy Minister Montebourg - is holding out for jobs and other key interests against forces that would put the quest for shareholder value above all else.